| By David Ames Curtis

 conflictual cultural account of the West than Habermas's communicative rationality theory

+of an "unfinished project of the Enlightenment."
 For Castoriadis, the current, unprecedented crisis of culture is the crisis of our

 society.
 Through privatization, depoliticization, and withdrawal, a destruction of meaning